Biscuit

 About Biscuit

 Biscuit is what happens when you pull back on the yellow.
-It's warmer than Blank Canvas but more restrained than Beaches of Cancun, there's a beige undertone that actually reads as restraint, not timidity.
-It doesn't disappear into the page the way Creamy Cloud Dreams does, and it doesn't announce itself the way Buttered Up whispers.
+It's warmer than but more restrained than Beaches of Cancun, there's a beige undertone that actually reads as restraint, not timidity.
+It doesn't disappear into the page the way does, and it doesn't announce itself the way whispers.
 This one just sits there, doing work without the color temperature becoming the whole story.

 You'll find it in product-focused e-commerce, SaaS interfaces, and editorial layouts where you need a background that supports the content instead of flavoring it.
 Photography still breathes on it.
 Dark type lands with confidence.
 It's got enough personality to feel intentional, but not so much that it competes with your actual hierarchy.
 The warmth is there, you'll see it shift depending on screen calibration, but it's the temperature of a room that's been lived in, not one that's been painted to make a point.